Bramsmodel/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

    sudo ln -s /usr/bin/gcc {YOUR_DIR}/bin/gcc
    ```

+   > If you will use other compiler instead gfortran/gcc make the export for correct compiler

    Please, check if Your path have in first part {YOUR_DIR} and if the correct library is in first part of LD_LIBRARY_PATH.

    ```batch